What types of breast surgery procedures do you offer?

 Save for being a legal adult, there is no “best age” per se for plastic surgery.
 Your ideal look is based on your needs and your feelings.
 Some people elect for smaller procedures at an earlier age, and others a more significant one at an older age.
 There simply is no correct answer for everyone.
 The final decision to opt for surgery is entirely yours and yours alone.

 When a doctor is board-certified, it indicates that your doctor has completed surgical residency training in their specific specialty and has passed extensive testing and certification of their mastery of the skills and knowledge in that specialty [in this case, the American Board of Plastic Surgery].
 The American Board of Medical Specialties is the organization that oversees this board certification in the United States.
-It is strongly recommended to look for the American Board of Plastic Surgeons accreditation in seeking out surgeons that have undergone appropriate training.
+It is strongly recommended to look for the American Board of Plastic Surgeons accreditation in seeking out surgeons who have undergone appropriate training.

 Most boards require recertification and ongoing study-this ensures that qualifying doctors stay up-to-date with advanced techniques and knowledge.

 The initial consultation is one of the most important and necessary parts of your experience.
 During this meeting, we will get to know you and your medical history to ensure that you are an ideal candidate for your chosen procedure.
 This is your opportunity to discuss any questions and concerns with our team.
 Dr. Chalekson will also use this time to review the chosen surgical procedure with you, ensuring that you know exactly what to expect and how to prepare for it.
-Finally, our expert medical team will provide you with a list of personalized instructions to follow before and after your treatment—be sure to follow these directions closely to ensure the most optimal result.
+Finally, our expert medical team will provide you with a list of personalized instructions to follow before and after your treatment, be sure to follow these directions closely to ensure the most optimal result.

 It depends on the surgery itself and what would be the safest choice for your procedure.
 Most surgeries will be performed under general anesthesia.
 Minor surgeries may be performed with regional or topical anesthesia.
 During your initial consultation, we will be able to tell you exactly what type of anesthesia would be the most suitable for your procedure.